2019 Investing in Women Funding Program Grant Guidelines

 Location of applicants and activities

-Previous applicants may re-apply.
+Previous applicants may re-apply but will need to consider the content of these guidelines in resubmitting an application.
 If you intend to submit an application that you have previously submitted, but which was unsuccessful, you may wish to contact Women NSW for feedback prior to resubmitting.

 Your application must clearly demonstrate how your project meets the assessment criteria.
 The assessment panel will consider all elements of your project equally.